gibgib1212/Rm-skin/readme.txt

 please enter any value for "a" in the field labeled "Transparence".
 Please see the included "User's manual.pdf" for details.

-In addition, I created this skin without any specialized knowledge of the Lua language.
-Therefore, i assume no responsibility for any malfunction of equipment, facilities, etc. caused by the use of this skin.
+In addition, I assume no responsibility for any malfunction of equipment, facilities, etc. caused by the use of this skin.

 -------------------------------------